Tools & calculators

 Points transfer calculator

-Westpac’s credit card designers were certainly at the top of their game when they came up with the Westpac Altitude Black Credit Card Online Only Offer, which neatly packages most of the features that any credit card user could ask for, even though it comes with the usual hefty fee for a black credit card (discounted, however, in the first year).
+Westpac’s credit card designers were certainly at the top of their game when they came up with the Westpac Altitude Black Credit Card, which neatly packages most of the features that any credit card user could ask for, even though it comes with the usual hefty fee for a black credit card.
 If you choose this card, you’ll want to hang around for at least a year to make the most of the multiple benefits, including choice of rewards, high points earning rates coupled with substantial bonus points, and a suite of complimentary benefits.

 Qantas or Altitude points?
 Take your pick.